To position or place something in a particular place or spot

 “Too often, and increasingly, we've found it convenient to lay the task of raising the nation's children on our schools.”

-To assign culpability for
+To assign culpability or guilt for a wrongdoing

 “I suppose I should not lay too much blame at the feet of my ex-wife.”